Meetmet21/INSinPAL/README.md

 Note that, the `config/parameters.py` lists all the paths necessary for Snakemake to work.
 If one wants to change data sources such as the reference genome, they should also update this file to the correct paths.
 Moreover, the default cluster profile is set to LSF in `workflow/profile/lsf-status.py` and needs to be change if one wants to submit jobs on SLURM.
-Finally, the `workflow/profile/config.yaml` file sets Snakemake's default parameters and can be changed if needed.
+Finally, the `workflow/profile/config.yaml` file sets Snakemake's default parameters and can be changed if needed (cluster job submission related parameters are fixed in this file).

 ## Usage